-And other sheep I have, which are not of this fold [apparently speaking of the Gentile believers]: them also I must bring, and they shall hear my voice; and there shall be one fold, and one shepherd.
+And other sheep I have, which are not of this fold [apparently speaking of the Gentile believers].
+I must bring those also, and they shall hear my voice; and there shall be one fold, and one shepherd.

 The above verse corresponds to John 17:23:

 I in them, and You in Me; that they may be made perfect in one, and that the world may know that You have sent Me, and have loved them as You have loved Me.
 (John 17:23)